kiyoon/dotfiles/README.md

 If it has not been updated for 1 week, we consider that commit to be 'stable' and automatically bump version with `stable` tag.
 In order to try the stable version, just run `dotstable` after setting up the zsh.
 This will also pull neovim plugin versions that have been used for the stable commit.

-Also, it has three versions of vim.
+Also, it has many versions of vim configurations.

 - `vi` to run fully-featured bleeding-edge configuration of neovim.
 - `vic` to run neovim with stable and mild configuration using CoC.
 It's a balance between the two, and should be used when the first option is broken.
+- `lazyvim` to run pre-configured [LazyVim](https://github.com/LazyVim/LazyVim).
 - `\vi` to run original vim with no plugins (only simple `.vimrc`)
+- Use `vscode_init.lua` for VSCode-Neovim.

 ## Features